 What the school can control is transition quality.
 In small primaries, good transition usually means two things: close relationships with receiving schools, and deliberate work in Year 5 and Year 6 around independence, study habits, and social confidence.
 The school’s small cohort size can help here, because staff know pupils well and can tailor support as they prepare for the move to Year 7.

 Reception admissions sit within the local authority coordinated process.
-East Riding of Yorkshire publishes key dates for September 2026 entry: the application portal opens 1 September 2025 and the deadline for primary Reception applications is 15 January 2026, with national offer day for primary places on 16 April 2026.
+East Riding of Yorkshire publishes key dates for September 2027 entry: the application portal opens 1 September 2026 and the deadline for primary Reception applications is 15 January 2027, with national offer day for primary places on 16 April 2027.

 The school is oversubscribed in the available demand data.
 There were 50 applications for 15 offers, a subscription ratio of 3.33 applications per place.
 First preference demand also exceeded offers, with a ratio of 1.23.
 For families, that means it is not a “turn up and you will get in” village school, even though the setting is small.
 Competition exists, and timing matters.

 Because the school is Church of England, oversubscription criteria and catchment expectations can matter more than in a typical community primary.
-The school’s published 2026/27 admissions policy sets out a catchment area linked to the parish of St Catherine’s, Barmby Moor, and also includes faith-related criteria outside catchment, with a defined pattern of worship expectation where relevant.
+The school’s admissions policy sets out a catchment area linked to the parish of St Catherine’s, Barmby Moor, and also includes faith-related criteria outside catchment, with a defined pattern of worship expectation where relevant.
 If you are relying on a particular criterion, it is worth reading the policy carefully and completing any supplementary form by the same deadline as the main application.

 A practical tip: if you are comparing multiple local primaries, FindMySchool’s Map Search is useful for sense-checking travel time and the relative practicality of the school run before you get too invested in one option.